 Safe to say you won’t be wearing much more than a swimsuit during these next two days.
 Big on chill, soak up the last of island time on St. George’s Caye however you see fit under the seaside umbrella.
 However, they’ll squeeze in the two more gems of experiences: drop fishing near the Belize Barrier Reef in the morning, and visiting the sandbar that faces the island in the afternoon.

 Your captain throws his anchor, divvies up sliced (fresh-caught) sprat, and demonstrates how to hook ’em.
 “If you’ve got a head [of the bait], push the hook’s eye through its eye, too.”
 Excited and full of hope for what lies beneath, you’ll throw your nylon fishing line over the boat’s side, letting it gently flutter through your fingertips until the weight reaches the bottom.
 Your index finger is your most sensitive—rest the fishing line gently on top, but without any slack, to tune in to your surroundings and concentrate on every little pick, nibble, or bite below.

 Nothing beats knowing you caught your own dinner, and the island chef cooks it up however you like.

 Day 7: Paradise Found

 You’ve got the morning to reflect on the week that’s passed, and hopefully, re-enter everyday life with a newly discovered peace of mind.
-After your fill of puffy Fry Jacks in a quintessential Belizean Breakfast, your bags are packed and you’re on way back to the city.
+After your fill of puffy Fry Jacks in a quintessential Belizean Breakfast, your bags are packed and you’re on your way back to the city.
 This time, with the knowledge of paradise, found.

-With a six-bedroom, three-storied home housing up to 16 people, this private all-inclusive island vacation rental is available just outside Belize City starting at $269 per person per night.
-Accessible via private boat, Casa Al Mar guests can cozy up to indoor hammocks, and take your morning coffee on the porch or the private dock pelican watching.
+With a six-bedroom, three-storied home housing up to 16 people, this private all inclusive island vacation rental is available just outside Belize City starting at $269 per person per night.
+Accessible via private boat, Casa Al Mar guests can cozy up to indoor hammocks, and take their morning coffee on the porch or the private dock pelican watching.
 Perfect for kids in tow.